 Tolleson Private Wealth Management

 Tolleson Private Wealth Management is a fee-only firm that has many advisory certifications on its large staff of financial advisors.
 This list entails four certified financial planners (CFPs), six certified public accountants (CPAs), two certified private wealth advisors (CPWAs), two chartered financial analysts (CFAs), one personal financial specialist (PFS) and one certified investment management analyst (CIMA).
-The firm is located in northern Dallas and manages $5.6 billion in assets under management on our list, it requires clients have $20 million in investable assets is necessary to begin a client relationships with Tolleson.
+The firm is located in northern Dallas and manages billions in assets under management on our list, it requires clients have $20 million in investable assets is necessary to begin a client relationships with Tolleson.
 Such a requirement has likely led the firm's client base to heavily consist of high-net-worth individuals.
 Beyond this client type, Tolleson commonly works with estates, trusts, foundations, funds, banks and philanthropic trusts.
 Tolleson also has the lowest client-to-advisor ratio on our list, helping propel the firm into the No. 1 spot.

 Tolleson Private Wealth Management Background

 John C. Tolleson, a 50-plus year veteran of the financial services industry, formed Tolleson Private Wealth Management in 1997.
 Prior to his time as the executive chairman of Tolleson, John Tolleson founded First USA, a retail banking and financial services company that he grew into a multi-billion dollar public corporation.

 Investment management is the key offering of Tolleson Private Wealth Management.
 The firm divvies this service into subsections like investment strategy development, asset allocation determination, consulting, performance monitoring and third-party investment manager analysis.